oookoook/spider-trait-database/docs/data-submission.md

 ## Recognized column names and validity constraints

 The list of column names with their descriptions and allowed values follows.
 The column names can be formatted in a three notations: with spaces (e.g. `Original name`), with undersocres (`original_name`) or as camelCase (`originalName`).
 Both Upper case and lower case (or combination) are recognized.
 You can also combine different types or notation in one file.
+Some columns have multiple names recognized (e.g. `longitude`, `latitude`, `date`).
+In such cases, all the allowed names are listed below, separated by `/`.

 + `wsc_lsid` - Taxonomic identifier (URN) linking the record with World Spider Catalog.
 Example: `urn:lsid:nmbe.ch:spidersp:033381`
 + `original_name` - **Mandatory**.
 Full taxon name as assigned by the author in the original source (that is, not changed based on later taxonomical amendations).
 If no LSID is provided, the original name should be known to the World Spider Catalog at least as a synonym, homonym, or a known combination.
 Example: `Pimoa rupicola`.